Fabulang/stories/en/b1-dancers-statue.md

 "I said I know every inch of it.
 You don't believe me?"

 "Well...
 I saw a photo in the library.
 But what can I say?
 It's made of stone.
 The dancers are dancing.
-They are wearing robes."
+They are wearing traditional clothes."

 The driver thought about it.
 "There are eight statues it could be," he said at last.